gwoosoft/RestaurantsAPI/README.md

 **Note**

-- Only `/getAllCuisines` API has error handlings.
-  1. either unknown error
-  1. dynamoDb query error (when you put wrong hashkey or wrong conditional expression
-- As there is no writing action, I did not account for concurrency.
-However, it is in the plan to implement opimisitic locking with dynamoDB for some of future CRUD actions
+- As there is no writing action, I did not account for concurrency yet.
+However, I have a plan to implement opimisitic locking with dynamoDB for some of future CRUD actions

 **Not in this respository**